This easy beef stroganoff recipe is ready in just 30 minutes. I make it with lots of extra onions and mushrooms and it's so delicious!

 Add the sour cream.
 Add the beef back to the skillet.
 Reduce the heat and stir in the sour cream.

 - Removing the sour cream from the fridge at the start of cooking will help it warm up a bit, reducing the risk of it curdling when you add it to the hot dish.
-It also helps to reduce the heat and allow the skillet to cool off before mixing it in.
+It also helps to reduce the heat and allow the skillet to cool off before mixing the sour cream in.

-- When you add the sour cream, you'll notice that the dish immediately takes on a grayish hue.
-One way to overcome that is by adding a little Worcestershire sauce to the dish.
+- When you add the sour cream, the dish immediately takes on a grayish hue.
+It's still delicious, but if you'd like a deeper color, add a little Worcestershire sauce.
 However, don't add too much, or the dish will taste too vinegary.
 Start with one teaspoon and taste to see how it affects the flavor.

 Some people make this dish with ground beef.
-I haven't tried that.
-Although I can see how it would work.
-Just the way Korean ground beef is just as good as Korean beef, or maybe even better.
-Sometimes it's easier to mix flavors and spices into ground beef because of its finely ground texture.
+I haven't tried that, but I can see why it would work - it's similar to how Korean ground beef is just as good as Korean beef, or maybe even better.
+It's easier to mix flavors and spices into ground beef because of its finely ground texture.

 I advise against that.
 This is one recipe where you really do want the richness of full-fat sour cream.
 It's absolutely worth it.